Ch-Adrian/Platform-for-learning-Rust/README.md

 for linux You have to replace `.\mvnw` with `mvn`.

 #### Frontend:
-You have to enter frontend\
+For teacher version You have to enter frontend\
-directory.
+directory(for student this directory is frontend-student).\
 Then if You run project\
 for the first time please use command:\
 `npm install` to install packages